GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 Use `try catch` on individual statements that are expected to fail.
 Generally avoid `try catch` entirely if possible.

+### try catch finally

+Avoid finally, in most cases, putting the statements after try catch has the same effect.

 ### disable the linter on individual files, lines

 Be consistent.